bartmichu/opensuse-zabbix-userparams/README.md

 - ```opensuse-userparams.patches.all```

   Get the number of all applicable patches, including security patches.
-Requires sudo.

   Expected return value: number indicating the number of patches.

 - ```opensuse-userparams.patches.security```

   Get the number of applicable security patches.
-Requires sudo.

   Expected return value: number indicating the number of security patches.

 - ```opensuse-userparams.patches.critical```

   Get the number of applicable critical patches.
-Requires sudo.

   Expected return value: number indicating the number of critical patches.

 - ```opensuse-userparams.patches.interactive```

   Get the number of applicable interactive patches.
 Patches are interactive when they need reboot, contain a message, or update a package whose license needs to be confirmed.
-Requires sudo.

   Expected return value: number indicating the number of interactive patches.